-You may have noticed that some popular dog food brands do contain turkey meat in some of their recipes.
+You may have noticed that some of the best dog foods do contain turkey meat in some of the recipes.
 This is due to the fact that the turkey these mixes use is not processed in the same way that food for humans tends to be.
 The turkey that is contained in dog food mixes comes with additives, fillers, or preservatives.

 It should also be noted that the turkey bits that are found in some dog food mixes will be from very different parts of the bird than humans are used to devouring.
 You won’t find much of the breast, leg, or wing here.
 You will find other, less desirable – from a human standpoint – ingredients such as kidneys, hearts, gizzards, and necks.

 Turkey that has been cooked once, such as your holiday meal, is also much more likely to go bad than turkey that is raw.
 This could lead to your dog developing issues such as salmonella.
 Besides the fact that this could lead to a very sick pet, there is also the fact that such a condition in a dog can also be passed to the humans around them.

 Is Turkey Better for Younger or Older Dogs?

 In most cases, a turkey will be better for older than younger dogs.
 This is not to say that you can’t give little bits of ground-up turkey to a puppy or young dog.
 But, in general, turkey is much higher in protein, fat, and calories than comparable meats such as chicken or beef.
 Younger dogs need less of these things than an older dog.

 This is due to the fact that, with a puppy or younger dog, you want to watch how many calories they take in.
 You don’t want them to develop health issues from becoming obese.
 Older dogs tend to need a few more calories in the shape of proteins and fats.
 As a result, they are much more likely to benefit from a bit of raw ground turkey.
 The best senior dog foods are tailored to meet these nutritional requirements.